Article by Dr Raghuram Y.S. MD (Ay)

 All these aspects on one side, the other big factor for the body to be healthy and free from diseases are the ‘timely excretion of metabolic wastes and toxins’.

-The major metabolic wastes comprises of the faeces formed after the completion of digestion process at the gut level.
+The major metabolic wastes comprise of the faeces formed after the completion of digestion process at the gut level.
 They are formed in 3 fractions, the Purisha (stools or faeces), the Mutra (urine) and Sweda (sweat).

 These 3 metabolic wastes or excreta are formed on a daily basis and are excreted out of the body.
 In fact, they have to be excreted on a daily account for the balance and maintenance of comprehensive health.
 These wastes are called Sthula Malas or excreta formed in large quantities (Sthula=big or large, Mala=excreta).